ProtonMail/WebClients/applications/pass/README.md

 3. Host configuration: The first run should add these entries to your `/etc/hosts` file:

     ```
-    127.0.0.1 pass.proton.local
+    127.0.0.1 pass.proton.dev
-    127.0.0.1 pass-api.proton.local
+    127.0.0.1 pass-api.proton.dev
     ```

-4. You can now access the web app at https://pass.proton.local using local SSO
+4. You can now access the web app at https://pass.proton.dev using local SSO

 ### Troubleshooting